RAMYAS2795/MYLYUINEW/content/studentinformationsystem/servicesContent4.md

 image : "/image/secure-data.jpg"
 alternateText: "Secure Data Storage"
 heading: "Secure Data Storage"
-typeOfPage: "services"
-series: "services"
+typeofpage: "services"
 weight: 4
 draft: false
 ---

-<p>myly is hosted on some of the world's most secure servers.
-That means you don't have to worry about your data security and availability in the unforeseen events of virus attacks, floods, power outages etc.</p>
+myly is hosted on some of the world's most secure servers.
+That means you don't have to worry about your data security and availability in the unforeseen events of virus attacks, floods, power outages etc.